16 June 2022

 Remember that we do not offer support for setting up Google Tag Manager ourselves; this is just a tool from Google, and you can find documentation on how this works online.
 If you still want support, we can fully set up Google Tag Manager for you.
 Please contact your account manager for this.

-You can set up the direct integration between your website and Google Analytics 4 yourself from October 1, 2022.
-All you have to do is convert your Google Universal Analytics account to Google Analytics 4.
-You will then receive a code, and you can link this code to your website or webshop from 1 October.
+You can set up the direct integration between your website and Google Analytics 4 yourself from December 1, 2022.
+All you have to do is convert your Google Universal Analytics account to Google Analytics 4, more info on the Google support page.
+You will then receive a code, and you can link this code to your website or webshop from 1 December.

 You can also do this yourself by logging into your Google Analytics account and following the steps.